 The Piet Zwart Institute’s admissions committees review applications, interview, and accept candidates on a rolling basis from December 2023 to May 2024, until all positions in the cohorts are filled.

 Due to the quantity of applications the Piet Zwart Institute Master programs receive, regulations regarding immigration, and international opportunities to apply for study funding, we strongly encourage you to apply early.

 Once a committee has reviewed your completed application, you may be contacted for an interview.

 NON EU applicants: Please pay close attention to information regarding tuition fees and details for international students, should this apply to you.

-March 31, 2020: Priority deadline for completed applications of Dutch and EU applicants.
+March 4, 2024*: Priority deadline for completed applications of Dutch, EU applicants.

 Start of the academic year

-Please note: Together with your application you also need to register in Studielink.
-Go to Studielink and register with:
+Step 1: Together with your application you first need to register in Studielink.
+Please go to the Studielink website and register with the following key words:

-This process can take a few days before you receive an email with your 7- digit student number.
-Should you be applying to 2 different PZI Master programs you need to register only once.
+Should you be applying to 2 different PZI Master programs you need to register only once in Studielink.

-For questions about the application procedure, please contact the Willem de Kooning Admission Office via:
+For questions about the application procedure, please contact the Willem de Kooning / Piet Zwart Admission Office via: